OFTEIN-NET/Visibility-OFTEIN-FlowVisibility/README.md

 This tool is developed for configuring and monitoring OpenFlow based network by utilizing tapping mechanism through OpenFlow Controller (OpenDayLight).

 ### Release Version ###
-This is the first version of the tools.
+This is the first version of the tools and it still beta version.
 Next Release (Works) will be Distributed FlowVisibility Tool include setup visualization.

 ## How it works ##